-You must be left with enough income to maintain a reasonable standard of living for yourself and your dependants.
+You must be left with enough income to have a reasonable standard of living for yourself and your dependants.

-During the supervision period, you may not get credit of €650 or more from any source, either on your own or as part of a joint application with someone else, without informing that source that you have a Debt Relief Notice.
+During the supervision period, you cannot get credit of €650 or more, either on your own or as part of a joint application with someone else, without telling the lender that you have a Debt Relief Notice.

 You will have to tell the Insolvency Service of any change in your circumstances, for example, any increases in income, assets or liabilities.
 If your financial position improves above certain limits, you will have to repay part of your debts – see ‘Paying part of your debts’ below.

 You will also have to tell the ISI if you become aware of any errors or omissions in the documentation included in your application for the DRN.
-The ISI will have extensive powers of investigation of anything that it considers relevant to your case.
+The ISI has extensive powers of investigation of anything that it considers relevant to your case.

 The Circuit Court may extend the supervision period in certain circumstances – see ‘Extension or unsuccessful ending of a DRN’ below.